 The superintendent or an employee designated by the superintendent is authorized to establish a procedure to limit the infiltration of outside air into each school during poor air quality conditions.

-10.55.701(q), ARM Board of Trustees Legal References: 37.111.827, ARM Outdoor Air Quality
+Legal References: 10.55.701(q), ARM Board of Trustees 37.111.827.
+ARM Outdoor Air Quality http://svc.mt.gov/deq/todaysair/smokereport/mostRecentUpdate.aspx recommended

-- www.todaysair.mt.gov Other References: - http://svc.mt.gov/deg/todaysair/smokereport/mostRecentUpdate.aspx